sergiomarquezdev/pingufly-2d/project_docs/yetisports-design_development-documentation.md

 ## 12. Conclusion

-This adapted document provides a specific guide for the development of the 'Yeti Sports 5: Flamingo Drive' remake using Javascript for a web platform compatible with mobile devices.
+This adapted document provides a specific guide for the development of the 'Pingu GO!' remake using Javascript for a web platform compatible with mobile devices.
 By focusing on the core mechanics and using the appropriate web technologies, we will be able to create a playable experience and expand the game in future iterations.

 Please do not hesitate to ask any questions or make suggestions.
 We are ready to start development!